Dnf4ever/trava_assessment/solution1/README.md

 This approach makes URLs shorter and more user-friendly, keeps filter states persistent without exposing sensitive details in the URL, and ensures users can easily share the exact table view they intended.

+##Considerations BEFORE starting

+There are a few things I would think about before starting on this feature.
+URL lengths are limited to a certain amount of characters.
+While the character limit is pretty generous, we don't want to accidentally go over the limit, this could cause problems when trying to replicate a URL, as it might get truncated and possibly break the functionality.

+Security and tamper resistance are also a big concern, especially when sharing links.
+If a filter is encoded too simply, it could be easily reversed and therefore open to decoding by a bad actor who could get access to sensitive data from the decoded string.

+Error handling in the event that an encoded URL doesn't decode correctly.
+Users would benefit from seeing an error message saying that the filters could not be applied or recovered rather than seeing a 404 page with no explanation.

+I would also consider adding a UI button to generate the encoded URL rather than having to do it after every single filter is applied.
+This reduces overhead since the encoding wouldn't have to happen with every filter being applied.
+If we're going with the backend caching route, then it would save a ton of space in the cache from unnecessarily created links.

 ##Next Steps

 After the URL shortening feature is live, there are some possible UX enhancements that I would consider.
 Since today's world is connected via messaging apps, our phones, and the like, I think these 3 features would go a long way to enhance ease of sharing.